Tenzin Seldon

 Founder & Managing Partner

-Tenzin Seldon is an established leader, founder, and investor with over two decades of experience in the climate space.
+Tenzin Seldon is an established global leader, founder, and venture capitalist with over two decades of experience scaling climate technologies.
 She co-founded a net-negative infrastructure company that utilizes the redevelopment and adaptive reuse of historic buildings.

-Previously, Tenzin also worked at the United Nations Environment Programme in Thailand, where she oversaw the region’s disaster risk reduction policy.
+Previously, Tenzin worked at the United Nations Environment Programme in Thailand, where she oversaw the region’s disaster risk reduction policy.
 She is an advisor and serves on several private and public boards, including Marathon Digital Holdings, Stanford University’s Human-Centered Artificial Intelligence, UN NGO Creative Visions Foundation, and One Earth.
-Tenzin has led various investment deals in the climate sector and holds board positions in companies such as Mast Reforestation, Endera, Twelve, and BlocPower.
+Tenzin has led numerous investment deals in the climate sector and holds board positions in companies such as Floodbase, Unravel Carbon, Nearshore, Mast Reforestation, Endera, Twelve, and BlocPower.

 Tenzin graduated at the top of her class from Stanford University, earning Phi Beta Kappa honors and graduating summa cum laude with highest distinction.
-She went on to become the first Tibetan-American Rhodes Scholar at the University of Oxford, where she received her Master’s degree.
+She went on to become the first Tibetan-American Rhodes Scholar at the University of Oxford, where she earned a dual Master’s degree.